This Week in Policy & Public Interest News: 12 Stories You Need to See

-A roundup of the week's most newsworthy policy and public interest press releases from PR Newswire, including DoD findings in hearing loss litigation and a look at how travel companies are affecting wildlife.
+A roundup of the week's most newsworthy policy and public interest press releases from PR Newswire, including the top political stories to follow in 2023 and safety tips for drowsy drivers.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.